Whodiduexpect/assignment-list/README.md

 If everything is working, you should see it output:
 ```
-First time setup - Please enter your student id number, your password and your district domain seperated by commas.
+First time setup - Please enter your student id number, your password and your district domain separated by commas.
 ```
-Enter your student id number, your password, and your district domain (the first part of your login url) seperated by commas.
+Enter your student id number, your password, and your district domain (the first part of your login URL) separated by commas.
 (This is an example)
 ```
 123456,mysupersecurepassword,https://portal.somedistrict.us